AndrLind-IT/Active-Directory-Home-Lab/Environment Setup.md

 ```

 ## Users
 The following will add some users from a cvs file.

-*(Coming soon)*
-The csv file
+This file was made manually using some common first- and last names, and assigning them to some departments and OUs.
+For that reason the amount of users is rather small.
+In the future I might add a larger and more complex csv file.

+These users will also be assigned a complex password that's generated on user creation.

 ```powershell
 # CSV file